-- What differences does it make to the employee if he or she performs as he or she is supposed to?
+- What differences does it make to the employee if they perform as they are supposed to?
 Are employees motivated to do the right thing? - What happens when the employee does the job poorly or fails to do it at all?